Shivani-mali/LitAura-A-Book-Recommender/README.md

-# LitAura_A_Book_Recomender
-LitAura: The Book Recommender for the book lovers

 # LitAura – A Book Recommender 📚

 **LitAura** is a mood and genre-based book recommender built using HTML, Tailwind CSS, and JavaScript.